 What is a Student Loan?

-A student loan is a type of loan created to help a student cover their school-related expenses such as books, living expenses, tuition and other expenses.
+A student loan is created to help a student cover school-related expenses such as books, living expenses, and tuition.
 Student loans are designed to help students pay for college.

-It’s often advisable to take out federal loans first since they come with federal protections, such as access to income-driven repayment plans and student loan forgiveness programs.
+Taking out federal loans first is often advisable since they come with federal protections, such as access to income-driven repayment plans and student loan forgiveness programs.
 You can then use personal student loans to cover any financial gaps left over.

-Why you Need to Apply for Personal Student Loan
+Why you Need to Apply for a Personal Student Loan

-Personal student loans are created to help support students financially, students who are in serious need of financial help and are unable to attend college can apply for a private loan.
+Personal student loans are created to help support students financially; students in serious need of financial help and unable to attend college can apply for a private loan.

-Most private lenders do not need your credit history to disburse a student loan, although, Student loans often have lower interest rates than private loans.
+Most private lenders do not need your credit history to disburse a student loan, although Student loans often have lower interest rates than personal loans.

 If you desire to attend a community college, check out: 15 Best Student Loans For Community College In the USA